FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 #

-- Create a github pull request template file
+- Create a GitHub pull request template file

   GitHub pull requests are used for reviewing the process of adding new feature branches to repositories.
 It is a review state of the feature.
 To keep a feature or change clear and understandable, we use the given pull request template.